-John B. Pegram is a Senior Principal based in Fish & Richardson’s New York office.
+John B. Pegram is of counsel in the New York office of Fish & Richardson P.C.
 He specializes in intellectual property litigation, licensing, opinion and counseling matters of all types.
-Pegram has successfully litigated cases in state and federal courts, and before the U.S. International Trade Commission in Washington, D.C.
+John has successfully litigated cases in state and U.S. district courts, and before the U.S. International Trade Commission in Washington, D.C.
 He also is registered to practice in patent matters before the U.S. Patent and Trademark Office.

 Representative technical subjects of matters that John has handled include: antibiotics; automobile components and systems; bar code reading and processing; cameras and lens systems; cathode ray tubes; centrifuges; coin and material testing; computer disk drives and controllers; computer logic; data compression; diagnostic kits; DNA polymerases; electronic displays and display systems; enzymes; fabric and fiber technologies; fiber optics; filtration systems; footwear; impact printers; inkjet printers; lighting devices; magnetic and optical recording; medical implants and instruments; microprocessor control systems; optical disc technology; orthopedic devices; packaging; photoconductive printers; photocopiers; pollution control systems; PTFE products; pumps; semiconductor devices and manufacturing; television broadcasting & receiving equipment; thyristors; and vending machines and systems.

 John is a frequent author and lecturer on patent, trademark, and federal court practice topics.
 He was a co-author of Fish’s Patent Reform Updates, tracing the activity that led to the America Invents Act (AIA).
 Currently, he has written and periodically updates Fish’s EU Unitary Patent & Unified Patent Court webpages.

 “What Brexit Means for Non-EU IP Owners,” Managing Intellectual Property, March 22, 2019.